 Halitosis or otherwise known as Bad Breath can be caused by a variety of medical or lifestyle issues (dry mouth / smoking / foods you eat / yeast infections / medical conditions or medications).
 Together with the Dentist, Oral Hygienist and Medical Practitioner we will help you get to the root of the problem and save you from compromising your health further.

-Bad breath can be the early warning sign that we look for that can be an indicator of gum (periodontal) disease.
-The plaque buildup around your teeth becomes the host for bacteria to grow and this forms toxins that irritate the gums.
-If left untreated, it will affect the gum and the bone around the teeth and loss of some vital teeth may take place in the long run.
+Bad breath can be an early warning sign indicating a gum (periodontal) disease.
+The plaque build-up around your tooth becomes the host for bacteria to grow and this forms toxins that may irritate the gum.
+If left untreated, it will affect the gum as well as its supporting structures such as bone below the gum line.